 Heralding the arrival of spring produce with a vibrant green spring onion soup.
 This simple soup comes together quickly and captures the best flavors of early spring, from the sweet pungency of young onions to the punchy pop of tender spring greens.
-Jump to recipe!

 Early spring was a terrible time for onions in the produce aisle of the Grand Street C-Town.
 Either because the produce manager hated onions or because of a glaring oversight, the onions would be tucked in among the greens and other vegetables and every 15 minutes they’d get a nice spritz of water from overhead nozzles.
 Since late season onions tend to be on the tipping point of expiration in the best of circumstances, these saturated onions never stood a chance.
 After bringing home what was likely our twentieth rotten onion, Brian and I swore off C-Town onions in the late winter and spring entirely, relying instead on onions imported from somewhere beyond a four-block radius of our apartment.

 Because of this, the arrival of new onions is a moment I look forward to every spring.
 Crisp, faintly sweet spring onions with their not so bracing greens are always a welcome sight.
-To celebrate brand new crop of onions and their scrappy wild counterparts onion grass (from the yard), I made a big batch of spring onion soup.
+To celebrate a brand new crop of onions and their scrappy wild counterparts onion grass (from the yard), I made a big batch of spring onion soup.

 The base of my onion soup is a mix of spring onions with greens attached, including young Vidalia onions, young red onions, and regular green onions (aka scallions).
 Note that spring onions are sometimes also called salad onions – red or white, these are the same as spring onions.
 The onions are dry roasted under the broiler for a bit of char and depth, and then blended with tender potatoes, stock, white wine, and a few handfuls of greens.
-The resulting soup is every bit as verdant as spring morning – deeply green, with a hint of pungency from the onions along with a nice, faintly grassy punch from the greens.
+The resulting soup is every bit as verdant as a spring morning – deeply green, with a hint of pungency from the onions along with a nice, faintly grassy punch from the greens.

 - 1 pound spring onions (a mix of spring or salad onions and green onions), greens attached